autowarefoundation/autoware/ros/src/computing/planning/motion/packages/waypoint_follower/nodes/mpc_follower/README.md

 # Parameter description

 ## Notation
-The default parameters are adjusted to the Autonomoustuff Lexus RX 450h with under 40 km/h.
+The default parameters are adjusted to the Autonomoustuff Lexus RX 450h for under 40 km/h driving.

 ## overall